 I suck in my breath and look around.
 There are only two other people up here, a young woman with a backpack and a little boy.
 The woman squats down, “Are you finished with your juice?
 Mama can take it.”

 I walk past them and lean against the white metal railing that encircles the deck.
 The City is fanned out before me.
 The dock by the Marina Green, and the spires of the boats - more boats now than there used to be.
 The hills, with the streets ribboning up them.
 Then the tall buildings downtown.
 There’s more of them too, as though someone copy-pasted them into the background and no one yelled “Stop!”.
 But my eyes are drawn to the town that’s been there longer: the pyramid, the church steeples, the gabled houses.
 Coit Tower, perched on the edge like a wave good-bye.

 My proposal is ready to go.
-It’s not what I expected to be pitching when I took this job, but it is a bold step forward.
-This project has been stalled for too long.
+It’s not what I expected to be pitching when I took the job, but it is a bold step forward.
+Things have been stalled for too long.
 It’s not my fault, exactly, but it’s my responsibility to get a new bridge approved, even if I have to do it without the help I expected.
-Without any help at all, really, and that’s why this meeting is so important -
+Without any help at all, really, that’s why this meeting is so important -

-I touch the small stone on the chain around my neck.
+I touch the stone on the chain around my neck.
+It looks so nondescript, like a pebble picked up from the ground, small and grey and smooth.
 “Find something you can focus on when you feel overwhelmed,” the counselor advised me.
-“Something that brings you calm."
+“Something that brings you calm.”